AnejL/dbc/readme.md

 > dbc -sno

-When you want to refresh the statusbar simply type **refbar** into the command line, your preferred program running tool (dmenu, rofi, etc.) or in your shell scripts.

 ## Configuration

-After you run

-> sudo make

-installer generates config.h file.
+Installer generates config.h file.
 Edit the *quite self-explanatory* values in that file, **recompile** and run as usual.

 ## Combining dbc with shell scripts